yunojuno/django-impersonate/README.rst

 Python / Django Support
 =======================

--  Python 3.6+ for Django versions 2.2+
+-  Python 3.7+ for Django versions 2.2+

-**Note:** As of version 1.4 we are only officially supporting Python 3.6+ and following the Django support schedule.
-Meaning we can only guarantee support for the Django versions actively supported by the Django project.
-However, older versions of Python and Django should continue to work.
-We just will not guarantee it.
+**Note:** As of version 1.4 we are only officially supporting Python and Django versions that are supported by the official projects.
+So if a Python or Django version is End-of-Life'd, then we will no longer support that version either.

 Dependencies
 ============